chicagopython/buddy_mentorship/CONTRIBUTE.md

 [Create a pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) to the master branch of Buddy Mentorship.
-Tests will be be triggered to run via xxx.
+Tests will be be triggered to run via Github Actions.
 Check that your PR passes CI,
 since it won't be reviewed for inclusion until it passes all steps.